isagoya/astro-hananiawan-m2/src/pages/md/chapt11.md

 “Oh no. I did not help you that much.
 I always wonder how much I could have empathized with you patients as a doctor.
 People can bear the suffering of others for a long time.
 It is the same with doctors.
 We often realize this in our later years.
 You may not have heard it, but the functions of your limbs, which are unusual, were screaming in the struggle with society, so the doctor only felt compassion for the screaming of your damaged part.
 We are not getting to the point of confronting the patient’s mind.
 And what are you going to do from now on?”

 “I will let my leg rest.
-Besides, it will be a good opportunity for me to write about Hansen’s disease”.
+Besides, it will be a good opportunity for me to write about Hansen’s disease."

 “How nice.
 The history of Hansen’s disease is like a long and dark tunnel.
 There is no light to see through.”